sagrawalx/teaching/wi24_math106/content.md

 ## Exercises

 Note: For all of the following exercises, assume that $k$ is algebraically closed, and that $V = V_p$ and $I = I_p$.
 There are not many exercises here.
-If none of the above appeal to you for your reading assignment, you are welcome to choose an exercise from one of the previous sections that you haven't already done for this reading assignment!
+If none of the above appeal to you for your reading assignment, you are welcome to choose an exercise from one of the previous sections that you haven't already done yet!

 1. Give an example of a homogeneous ideal $I \subseteq k[x, y]$ such that $I(V(I)) \neq \sqrt{I}$.
 1. Prove that the only two radical homogeneous ideals $I \subseteq k[x_0, \dotsc, x_n]$ such that $V(I) = \emptyset$ are $I = \langle x_0, \dotsc, x_n \rangle$ and $I = k[x_0, \dotsc, x_n]$.